Why you don’t need an enterprise DAM

 The answer is: no.

 An enterprise digital asset management system is for large companies and corporations.
-For smaller brands, a DAM like Dash should be the home for your visual content.
-It’ll give you all the features, support and scalability you need - without the price tag.
+For smaller brands, a DAM like Dash should be the single source of truth for your visual content.
+It’ll give you all the features, support and scalability you need—without the price tag.

 A DAM is a software tool that helps brands manage and share their digital assets.
-That’s everything from images, video content and graphics, to brand guidelines, logos and podcasts.
-It’s often used by marketing teams to share content with teams and resellers around the world.
+That’s everything from images, video content and graphics, to brand guidelines, logos and audio files.
+It’s often used by marketing teams to share content with colleagues and resellers around the world.

 An enterprise DAM solution is specifically for large, multinational companies.
 They need more complex features like project workflow management, advanced permission structures and separate attributes that they can assign to different teams around the world.
 It’s functionality that growing brands just don’t need (and can’t afford).

-Historically, small businesses haven’t been served well by DAM solutions.
+Historically, small businesses haven’t been served well by digital asset management platforms.
 Enterprise vendors have been the dominating choice, forcing smaller brands to shoulder the costs of features they don’t need.
-Or make do with inefficient file management systems like Google Drive that waste time (and money).
+Or make do with inefficient file management systems like Google Drive and Dropbox that waste time (and money).

 Dash is here to change that. 💪